darko-itpro/python-project_structure/README.md

-# python_project_structure
+# Python: project structure

-Basic structure for Python projects
+This basic project is meant to provide the minimal structure for a Python project.